-After the publication of a German study on the occurrence of leukaemia in children living near nuclear power plants at the end of 2007 and the IRSN summary of the epidemiological studies already published on this subject, ASN set up a working group at the end of 2008 to assess the available knowledge on the risk of leukaemia in children living in the vicinity of basic nuclear installations.
+After the publication of a German study on the occurrence of leukaemia in children living near nuclear power plants at the end of 2007 and the IRSN (French Institute for Radiation Protection and Nuclear Safety) summary of the epidemiological studies already published on this subject, ASN set up a working group at the end of 2008 to assess the available knowledge on the risk of leukaemia in children living in the vicinity of BNIs.
 Based on an inventory of the possible causes of child leukaemia, the group is also tasked with proposing the studies and research necessary for improving currently available knowledge.
-The pluralistic group is a combination of scientific experts, from the fields of medicine, epidemiology and radiation protection in particular, and personalities whose personal experience will enable them to make a valuable contribution to the debate.
+The group brings together scientific experts, from the fields of medicine, epidemiology and radiation protection in particular, and personalities whose personal experience will enable them to make a valuable contribution to the debate.
 Foreign experts and personalities will also be participating.
+An interim report is expected early in 2010.